itsmama22-ctrl/iFixGuide/content/posts/connectivity/iphone-gps-not-working.md

 ---
-title: iPhone GPS Not Working?
-10 Ways to Fix Location Problems
+title: "iPhone GPS Not Working?
+10 Ways to Fix Location Problems"
-description: >-
-  Is your iPhone GPS inaccurate or not working?
-Fix location services issues, improve GPS accuracy, and solve navigation problems.
+description: "Is your iPhone GPS inaccurate or not working?
+Fix location services issues, improve GPS accuracy, and solve navigation problems."
-date: '2025-11-02'
+date: "2025-11-02"
-publishDate: '2025-10-19'
+publishDate: "2025-11-02"
-keywords:
-  - iPhone GPS not working
-  - iPhone location wrong
-  - GPS accuracy iPhone
-  - fix GPS iPhone
-  - location services not working
+keywords: ["iPhone GPS not working", "iPhone location wrong", "GPS accuracy iPhone", "fix GPS iPhone", "location services not working"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 GPS and location services are essential for maps, navigation, and location-based apps.
 When iPhone GPS stops working or shows wrong location, this guide has the solutions.